-Installation of the device must correspond to EN 61010-1 regulations.
-It must be possible to switch the device off using a suitable disconnection device outside the power supply.
-For example, the primary-side line protection is suitable for this (see technical data).
+Installation of the device must correspond to EN 61010 regulations.
+It must be possible to switch off the device using a suitable disconnecting device outside the power supply.
+The line protection on the primary side is suitable for this (see technical data section).